 The Project's ROW width must be sufficient to accommodate maintenance clearances and conductor blowout due to wind.
 Blowout refers to the swinging of the conductor between tower structures.
-The Project will require a permanent 250-foot-wide ROW.
+The Project will require a permanent 125-foot-wide ROW for Segments 1W(a) and 1W(c) and a 100-foot-wide ROW for the Aeolus-Freezeout Rebuild.